We earn commissions from qualifying purchases. This doesn't affect our rankings or reviews. How we review

 Warranty

-Vertical loop: no land required beyond a small area for 1–3 boreholes (each ~15cm wide, 100–150m deep).
-Horizontal loop: roughly 400–700m² (about the size of a tennis court) of accessible land.
-Pond/open-loop: requires a suitable water source, typically a pond over 1,800m² or a well with 8+ gallons/minute flow.
+Vertical loop: a small area for 1β3 boreholes (each ~15 cm wide, 100β150 m deep).
+Horizontal loop: roughly 400β700 mΒ² (about a tennis court) of accessible land, 1.5β2 m below surface.
+Pond/open-loop: a suitable water source β a pond over 1,800 mΒ² or a borehole well with 30+ L/min sustained flow.
+Regulatory approval for drilling varies widely across African jurisdictions.

-Absolutely — this is the gold standard for net-zero homes.
-Solar covers the heat pump's electricity consumption during the day.
-A properly sized solar array can fully offset geothermal energy use, making your heating, cooling, and hot water effectively free.
+Yes β it's the gold standard for net-zero homes.
+Solar PV covers the heat pump's electricity consumption during the day.
+Given Africa's high solar irradiance, a 5β8 kWp PV array plus battery can fully offset a GSHP's energy use, making heating, cooling, and hot water effectively free after install.